Nura Nal: Reboot version

-After the events of the Zero Hour mini-series, the Legion's continuity was completely rebooted.
-The second version of Nura claimed that her name was Nura Schappin, changing her surname to Nal because, as she put it: "It just says I'm from Naltor y'know".
-She also claimed to have been the first precognitive to be born on Naltor in seven generations, a claim that was later contradicted by other post-Zero Hour Legion stories.
+After the events of the Zero Hour mini-series, the Legion's continuity was rebooted.
+The second version of Nura claimed that her name was Nura Schappin and legally changed her surname to Nal, which is a shortened version of Naltor.

 For most of this continuity's duration, Nura was not a Legionnaire, although she was still Star Boy's girlfriend.
 Additionally, she suffered from narcolepsy, falling unconscious whenever she had a vision.
 She was no longer the sister of Mysa, who was completely unrelated to her in this continuity.
-Eventually, Nura gained Legion membership under the codename Dreamer, shortly before the Legion's continuity was rebooted again in 2005.
+Eventually, Nura gained Legion membership under the codename Dreamer, shortly before Legion continuity was rebooted again in 2005.